 |1 - Natural |

-- Use of financial instruments to cover the price risk, if this exists;
+• Use of financial instruments to hedge the price risk only if there is an underlying asset.

 |3 - Regulatory |

-- Regulatory monitoring through institutional relations, association channels, comparison with operators of the sector, specialised press;
+• Legislative and regulatory monitoring through institutional relations, related channels, comparison with operators in the sector, and the specialised press.

-• A financial structure that is balanced in terms of duration and composition;
+• a balanced financial structure in terms of duration and composition;

 • the continuous monitoring of the final and expected results and of the financial balances;

-• Investment planning consistent with existing financial covenants and the risks associated with them;
+• investment planning consistent with existing financial covenants and associated risks;

 5 - New